Draskown/facerec_lib/README.md

-# Face recognizer for the nun robot
+# Face recognizer for the manager robot

 Program that does face recognition in the context of applying it to the robot assistant to greet employees of Applied Robotics company